 - landing pages - you can only avail of landing pages that allow split testing and unlimited views if you are on a 'Pro' plan or higher

-We'll discuss these features in more depth later in the review.
+We'll discuss some of these features in more depth later on in the review.

 How does Getresponse pricing compare to that of its competitors?

-So long as you are happy to use one of the entry-level 'Email' plans, Getresponse is on the whole cheaper than many of its key competitors. particularly if you have a lot of email addresses on your database.
+So long as you are happy to use one of the entry-level 'Email' plans, Getresponse is on the whole cheaper than many of its key competitors. particularly if you a relatively large number of email addresses on your database.

 At the smaller database end of things, Getresponse's pricing is pretty competitive too - you can host a database containing 1,000 email addresses for $15 a month with Getresponse, compared to $29 with Aweber; and $19 to $129 on Campaign Monitor.
 Mailchimp's fee for a 1,000 record database is the same as Getresponse's; and Mad Mimi provides slightly a cheaper, if less 'fully-specced' offering for $12.